8 Tips For Dealing With The Post-wedding Blues

 The Bahamas may be the closest thing to Paradise on earth.
 What’s so great about it?
 Well, there are 700 islands surrounded by warm, clear water perfect for scuba and snorkeling along with pristine beaches.
 There are also has ancient ruins; markets; spas; world-class dining and much more.
 The Bahamas offers both high-end luxury resorts as well as more intimate venues off the beaten track.
 Plus this island group is just a short plane ride from Miami.

-Canada
+Destination wedding Canada

 Canada is increasingly a destination of choice for American holidaymakers, honeymooners and weddings.
 Canada has world-class cities with incredible restaurants, culture and nightlife.
 Vancouver is close to some of Canada’s best wineries, Quebec has French flare and Ontario is renowned for gourmet gastropubs.
 That’s not all — Canada also offers quaint seaside towns and villages, along with beautiful lakes, mountains and forests.
 And don’t forget the Canadian bacon!

-Iceland
+Weddings in Iceland

 This one is a little off the beaten track, but it is easy to see why Iceland is becoming a popular destination.
 The capital, Reykjavik, is the northernmost city in the world.
 It is possible to see the Northern Lights in the winter, and during the summer, the city has 22 hours of daylight.
 Reykjavik is a small and friendly city, but it still boasts fantastic restaurants, lively bars and clubs plus luxury hotels.
 What’s more, there are plenty of adventures into the countryside close by.
 Iceland offers thermal pools, hot springs, and volcanoes and activities include sledding, pony trekking, rafting, boating, and 4 wheel drive safaris to name a few.